YuqiPeng77/TARA/README.md

 # TARA: Token-Aware LoRA for Composable Personalization in Diffusion Models

-This is the official implementation of **"TARA: Token-Aware LoRA for Composable Personalization in Diffusion Models"**.
+This is the official implementation of **[TARA: Token-Aware LoRA for Composable Personalization in Diffusion Models](https://arxiv.org/abs/2508.08812)**.

 TARA introduces a simple yet effective framework for composable personalization by addressing token interference and spatial misalignment in multi-LoRA generation.

 > 🔍 TARA allows **multiple LoRA modules** to be trained independently and composed at inference time **without extra merging or joint fine-tuning**.
+>

+## 📰 News

+* **2025.11 — Our paper *TARA: Token-Aware LoRA for Composable Personalization in Diffusion Models* has been accepted to AAAI 2026! 🎉**

 ## 🧠 Highlights